ZihadulIslam2/Aero-Mart-Ecommerce-Site/client/README.md

   - sign in to account
   - from login page we can go to the register page.
   - pass the loginfrom control   formControls={loginFormControls}
+  - useDispatch
+  - pass the form data
+  - i will get info on payload

+### auth-slice index.js
+  - use axios
+  - In this all the server link is added.
+  - createAsyncThunk
+  - when the sign up clicked we need to call this registerUser user AsyncThunk
+  -  useDispatch ()
+  -  Toast need to add.
+     -  using shadcn ui
+     -  this is a popup notification.
+     -  add the thost to manin component
+  - login user createAsyncThunk
+  - auth/login
+  -